-What is missing is removal of “Grandfathering” (see below) and a significant decrease in detention requirements for lots 15000 square feet or less, which represents the vast majority of residential properties.
+PW&E didn’t remove “Grandfathering” (see below) and significantly decreased detention requirements for lots 15,000 square feet or less, which represents the vast majority of residential properties (94%).
 Detention requirements for these properties have been reduced to 7% from 10% proposed earlier this year.
 Compare this to 50% detention required to develop on virgin properties over 2 acres.

 The new Chapter is still not harmonized with Chapter 42 of the City’s Code of Ordinances, which designates the entire incorporated City as urban.
 For example, runoff coefficients still reflect suburban densities, meaning that new road construction need only assume 55% runoff rates in areas with residential lots of less than 1/4 acre (10,890 square feet).
 Given that Chapter 42 allows up to 90% concrete coverage on properties this size and that Chapter 9 only mitigates for 7% of the runoff, this discrepancy will produce street and structure flooding in the extreme event.
 There is clearly a disconnect between the claim of preventing structural flooding up to a 100-year event and its Chapter 9 implementation.

 Super Neighborhood Alliance (SNA) Chapter 9 Comments

 - Rising Insurance Rates

 • What Needs to Change?